-- II-E-07 Bond Coverage Surety bond coverage of County officials and employees is in accordance with statutory provisions.
-The amount of coverage should be reviewed annually to ensure the coverage is adequate for current operations. - II-F-07 Board Minutes No transactions were found that we believe should have been approved in the board minutes but were not. - II-G-07 Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the County's investment policy were noted. - II-H-07 Resource Enhancement and Protection Certification The County properly dedicated property tax revenue to conservation purposes as required by Chapter 455A.19(1)(b) of the Code of Iowa in order to receive the additional REAP funds allocated in accordance with subsections (b)(2) and (b)(3). - II-I-07 Solid Waste Fees Retainage The County used or retained the solid waste fees in accordance with Chapter 455E.11.2(a)(11), (13), and (15) of the Code of Iowa. - II-J-07 County Extension Office The County Extension Office is operated under the authority of Chapter 176A of the Code of Iowa and serves as an agency of the State of Iowa.
-This fund is administered by an Extension Council separate and distinct from County operations and, consequently, is not included in Exhibits A or B.
+- III-G-08 Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the County's investment policy. - provisions of Chapters 12B and 12C of the Code of Iowa and the County's investment policy were noted. - III-H-08 Resource Enhancement and Protection Certification The County properly dedicated property tax revenue to conservation purposes as required by Chapter 455A.19(1)(b) of the Code of Iowa in order to receive the additional REAP funds allocated in accordance with subsections (b)(2) and (b)(3). - III-I-08 Solid Waste Fees Retainage The County used or retained the solid waste fees in accordance with Chapter 455E.11.2(a)(11), (13), and (15) of the Code of Iowa.